rips/php-connector-bundle/README.md

     ];

 Additionally, you have to add config settings in `app/config/rips_connector.yaml` (see [rips/connector readme](https://github.com/rips/php-connector#user-content-configoptions) for a list of config options).
+If you are not using Symfony you can specify the options through the constructor of `APIService`.

     rips_connector:
         base_uri: 'http://localhost:8080'